-(b) Other commitments Documentary credits and trade related transactions 610.6 688.0 610.6 688.0 Undrawn lending facilities 9,446.3 9,255.4 9,446.3 9,255.4 10,056.9 9,943.4 10,056.9 9,943.4 26.
-CONTINGENT LIABILITIES (a) Contingent liabilities in respect of guarantees given 1,035.0 1,242.4 1,035.0 1,242.4 (b) Letters of credit and other contingencies 1,483.9 1,209.9 1,483.9 1,209.9
+(b) Other Commitments Documentary credits and trade related transactions 411.4 610.6 411.4 610.6 Undrawn lending facilities 10,526.3 9,446.3 10,526.3 9,446.3 10,937.7 10,056.9 10,937.7 10,056.9 26.
+CONTINGENT LIABILITIES Contingent liabilities in respect of guarantees given 1,174.1 1,035.0 1,174.1 1,035.0 Letters of credit and other contingencies 1,607.4 1,483.9 1,607.4 1,483.9

-- (c) HSBC Bank Australia Limited and its controlled entities have commitments in respect of foreign exchange contracts, futures and options contracts, forward rate agreements, and currency and interest rate swap contracts.
-The commitments have been entered into in the normal course of business and it is not envisaged that any irrecoverable liability will arise from these contracts. - (d) Various members of the banking industry are facing a series of class actions over exception fees that were charged to customers.
-As at the date of this report, only one of these cases has gone to judgment and that judgment has subsequently been appealed by both defendant and plaintiff.
-HSBC Bank Australia is not subject to any action.
+HSBC Bank Australia Limited and its controlled entities have commitments in respect of foreign exchange contracts, futures and options contracts, forward rate agreements, and currency and interest rate swap contracts.
+The commitments have been entered into in the normal course of business and it is not envisaged that any irrecoverable liability will arise from these contracts.

+Various members of the banking industry are facing a series of class actions over exception fees that were charged to customers.
+As at the date of this report, only one of these cases has gone to judgment with the original judgment in the Plaintiff's favour overturned on appeal.
+The Plaintiff has been granted leave to appeal certain elements to the High Court.
+HSBC Bank Australia is not subject to any action and, in any event, it is not practicable for the Directors to reliably measure any additional contingent liability.
 Any further disclosures might be prejudicial to the Bank.